Are you looking for the best diapers for your sensitive baby?

 How do you stop diaper irritation?

 There are a few things you can do to help stop diaper irritation.
-First, make sure that you're using a good quality diapers and wipes.
-Also, be sure to change your baby's diaper frequently (at least every 2 hours), and clean the area thoroughly with warm water and a gentle soap.
+First, make sure that you're using good-quality diapers and wipes.
+Also, be sure to change your baby's diaper frequently (at least every 2 hours), and clean the area thoroughly with warm water and gentle soap.
 If the irritation persists, you may want to try using a barrier cream or ointment to protect the skin.
 Finally, if the irritation is really bad, talk to your doctor about possible solutions.

 Is Huggies better than Pampers?